IPGP/DSM-Kernel/examples/single_kernel/README.md

    example script that submits this process to the IPGP cluster malbec.

 #### Kernel Calculation
+#### Compilation
+2. type: `make` in the KernelMaker directory
+3. check that there were no errors and that you can find the binaries:
+   `DSM-Kernel/bin/mpiKernelMaker`.

+#### Configuration and Execution
 1. copy the file `kernel.inf.example` to `kernel.inf`.
 In this file:
  * adjust the directory `[xy]` to point to your DSM-Kernels installation
  * check out the other parameters that are used to control the source, filters and other parameters.
 The time window controls for which phase you compute the sensitivity kernel.
-The source depth has to correspond to the one specified in the database configuration (`database.inf`).
+The time window, source depth and source-station distance have to correspond or be within the ranges specified in the database configuration file (`database.inf`).
+2. make sure that the output directory that you specified has an empty subdirectoy called `log`. (e.g. output/log/)

 #### Visualization